sammyifelse/sammyifelse/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on microsoft  or google
-- 📫 How to reach me ...
+- 📫 How to reach me    gmail : somarjeetthakuria@gmail.com ...
+-                        linkedin : Somarjeet Thakuria

 <!---
 sammyifelse/sammyifelse is a ✨ special ✨ repository because its `Its my first accound as a professional coder creaing